|EDAM 5301 - School Administration|

 Requirements to qualify for the Comprehensive Examination: Graduate students must have completed or be in their final semester to complete all 30 SCH and scheduled to graduate during the semester that they are presenting the oral comprehensive examination.

-Comprehensive Examination Parameters: The comprehensive exam covers substantive and integrative knowledge from students’ coursework in the Educational Administration program.
-The comprehensive exam will be offered on one specified Saturday during each fall and spring semester.
-The comprehensive exam is not offered during the summer.
-The comprehensive exam will be administered by the Testing Center.
+Oral Comprehensive Examination Parameters: The oral comprehensive exam covers substantive and integrative knowledge from students’ coursework in the Educational Administration program.
+The oral comprehensive exam will be offered during each fall and spring semester.
+The oral comprehensive exam is not offered during the summer.

-Format and grading of the Comprehensive Exam: Each student will have five hours to answer three questions.
+Format and grading of the Oral Comprehensive Exam: Each student will have 30 to 60 minutes to answer three to four questions.
 Specific questions will not be announced prior to the examination.
 The examination is graded on a pass/fail basis.
 Based on the examination results, students may be required to provide additional written or oral responses to a particular question.
 If a student fails one question on the first attempt, the student may be asked to re-take the question.
-If a student fails two questions on the first attempt, the student will have to re-take the whole comprehensive exam the next semester offered.
-A student may take the comprehensive exam no more than twice.
-A student who does not pass the comprehensive exam after the second attempt will be unable to continue to take coursework in the program.
+If a student fails two questions on the first attempt, the student will have to re-take the whole oral comprehensive exam during the same semester.
+A student may take the oral comprehensive exam no more than twice.

 Home - General Information - Student Services -